-Many parrot species hail from tropical environments where they have ready access to flavorful citrus fruits.
-All types of oranges are safe for parrots, including clementines, mandarins, and tangerines.
-However, some are healthier than others, with clementines, valencia, and Jaffa oranges preferred.
+Many parrot species hail from tropical environments where they have ready access to flavorful citrus fruits, such as clementines, Jaffa, mandarins, and tangerines.

 Are Parrots Allowed Orange?